OpenPecha/Botok/README.md

 Many thanks to companies and organizations who supported the development of pybo, especially:

 * [Khyentse Foundation](https://khyentsefoundation.org) for contributing USD22,000 to kickstart the project
-* The [Barom/Esukhia canon project](http://www.barom.org) for sponsoring data creation
+* The [Barom/Esukhia canon project](http://www.barom.org) for sponsoring training data curation